 Helping farmers.
 We are training farmers in Ecuador and Côte d’Ivoire to help them to increase yields, reduce disease, respect the environment and produce a better quality crop which attracts higher prices.

 Plant expertise.
-As part of a wider remit, our new R&D Centre in Abidjan, Côte d’Ivoire (where more than 40% of the world’s cocoa originates) will provide farmers with 1 million high-potential cocoa trees each year from 2012.
+As part of a wider remit, our new R&D Centre in Abidjan, Côte d’Ivoire (where more than 40% of the world’s cocoa originates) will provide farmers with one million high-potential cocoa trees each year from 2012.
 The Centre’s programmes will focus on improving the quality and quantity of locally sourced raw materials, developing products that meet the nutritional needs and tastes of West African consumers, and helping to increase both agricultural productivity and food safety.
 We are also training plant scientists in accelerated propagation techniques in other cocoa-producing countries.
 Over the past 15 years, Nestlé has provided 17 million coffee and cocoa tree plantlets to producer countries, and over the next decade, we will provide at least 38 million more.
 These develop into high-yield, disease-tolerant trees providing farmers with a foundation for increased farm productivity and potential income.
 Although results vary, studies show Nestlé-produced trees can achieve an increase in productivity of 50%–200%.
 The protection and propagation of superior “fine cocoa” varieties for use in our premium chocolate brands is also ongoing in Ecuador and Venezuela.

 The supply chain.
 By working closely with farming cooperatives and paying a premium for quality, we aim to reduce the complexity of the supply chain, improve returns to farmers and improve the quality of cocoa for Nestlé.